MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

     :::image type="content" source="media/recency-merge-option.png" alt-text="Recency option in the merge fields dialog.":::
     - **Least recent**: Identifies the winner value based on the least recency.
 Requires a date or a numeric field for every participating entity in the merge fields scope to define the recency.

-1. You can add additional fields to participate in the merge process.
+1. You can add more fields to participate in the merge process.

 1. You can rename the merged field.